Louis Armstrong

-His best known songs include "What a Wonderful World", "La Vie en Rose", "Hello, Dolly!", "On the Sunny Side of the Street", "Dream a Little Dream of Me", "When You're Smiling" and "When the Saints Go Marching In".
-He collaborated with Ella Fitzgerald producing three records together Ella and Louis (1956), Ella and Louis Again (1957), and Porgy and Bess (1959).
+Armstrong's best known songs include "What a Wonderful World", "La Vie en Rose", "Hello, Dolly!", "On the Sunny Side of the Street", "Dream a Little Dream of Me", "When You're Smiling" and "When the Saints Go Marching In".
+He collaborated with Ella Fitzgerald, producing three records together: Ella and Louis (1956), Ella and Louis Again (1957), and Porgy and Bess (1959).
 He also appeared in films such as A Rhapsody in Black and Blue (1932), Cabin in the Sky (1943), High Society (1956), Paris Blues (1961), A Man Called Adam (1966), and Hello, Dolly!
 (1969).

-With his instantly recognizable rich, gravelly voice, Armstrong was also an influential singer and skillful improviser, bending the lyrics and melody of a song.
+With his instantly recognizable, rich, gravelly voice, Armstrong was also an influential singer and skillful improviser.
 He was also skilled at scat singing.
-By the end of Armstrong's life, his influence had spread to popular music in general.
-Armstrong was one of the first popular African-American entertainers to "cross over" to wide popularity with white (and international) audiences.
-He rarely publicly politicized his race, to the dismay of fellow African Americans, but took a well-publicized stand for desegregation in the Little Rock crisis.
-He was able to access the upper echelons of American society at a time when this was difficult for black men.
+By the end of Armstrong's life, his influence had spread to popular music.
+He was one of the first popular African-American entertainers to "cross over" to wide popularity with white and international audiences.
+Armstrong rarely publicly discussed racial issues, sometimes to the dismay of fellow black Americans, but took a well-publicized stand for desegregation in the Little Rock crisis.
+He could access the upper echelons of American society at a time when this was difficult for black men.